Police Allegedly Threaten A UK Photographer With Seizure Of All His Computers

 "As for the warrant, it remains active, with no time limit.
 I now conduct my work knowing that the police could raid my home at any time, without warning, and take everything."

-Offsite backups become more and more important (Score:3)
+Offsite backups become more and more important (Score:5, Interesting)

 Preferably in a secure location, in a country where it's unlikely that some bully government can get their way.